-I’ve been talking a lot about the importance of intuitive discipline lately – because if you are going to successfully be the (spiritual) authority of your own life and achieve the outcomes you want, you must learn to master intuitive discipline…ESPECIALLY in this unique space of 5th-dimensional consciousness where SO much information is available to us, both externally through other people, and internally as we become more aware and connected to our higher-self and our unique intuitive and extra-sensory gifts.
+I’ve been talking a lot about the importance of intuitive discipline lately – because if you are going to successfully master your inner authority, you must learn to master intuitive discipline…ESPECIALLY in this unique space of 5th-dimensional consciousness where SO much information is available to us!

 • Looking for the meaning in EVERYTHING.
 When you understand that you are the powerful creator of your own experience, coupled with the teachings of universal laws and the role of synchronicity, it is very easy to fall into the trap of mulling over every experience you have.
 However, this can lead you down some very deep rabbit holes of introspection and lead you to a whole bunch of confusion and often no significant results in your life.
 Plus, it’s downright exhausting!
 Sometimes you sprain your ankle because you were tired, or you run into an ex because you like the same bars.
 That’s it.
 Focus on stuff that is relevant to your goals.